atlarge-research/opendc/README.md

 # OpenDC Web Server

+The OpenDC web server is the bridge between OpenDC's frontend and database.
+It is built with Flask/SocketIO in Python and implements the OpenAPI-compliant [OpenDC API specification](https://github.com/tudelft-atlarge/opendc/blob/master/opendc-api-spec.json).

 ## Setup

 The following steps will guide you through setting up the OpenDC web server locally for development.
 To test individual endpoints, edit `static/index.html`.
 This guide was tested and developed on Windows 10.